etlweather/understanding-networking/chapter-basic-terms.md

 ## port
 A port is a connector on a network device where a cable can be connected.

-## patch panel
-A patch basically mean to connect two things together.
-A patch panel is a where the cables coming from the wall outlets through the walls, are connected.
-The cables are attached to the back of a connector attached to the patch panel.
-The front is a standard network cable connector which is used to connect a cable between the patch panel and the switch port (or other device).

-## patch cable
-A (normally) short cable used to connect two devices together or to connect a device to a patch panel or wall outlet.
-Patch cables are normally made of a different type of wire (stranded - multiple small strand of coper wires) than the cables that run through the walls (solid - a single and thicker strand of coper wire).
-Due to its material, there is more signal loss on a patch cable, in favor of its flexibility.
-For this reason, it is best to keep patch cable relatively short.

 ## protocol
 In computing, protocols are sets of rules or standards for transmitting information - be it networking or transmitting data between two components of